This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Offset smokers are set up for BBQ – that is, low and slow cooking.
 This isn’t the type of cooker that runs hot to sear or grill steaks and burgers for a quick meal.

-Finesse and flavor is the name of the game when it comes to offset smokers – they’re meant to cook tougher cuts of meat like ribs, brisket, roasts, wild game, whole chickens, and other tough cuts.
+Finesse and flavor is the name of the game when it comes to offset smokers – they’re meant to cook tougher cuts of meat like beef or pork ribs, brisket, beef roasts, wild game, whole chickens, and other tough cuts.

 How Cheap Can You Go?

-Even though this list is geared for the budget friendly, you should absolutely pay attention to the quality of the smoker you buy.
+Even though this list is geared toward the budget friendly, you should absolutely pay attention to the quality of the smoker you buy.

 Smokers, probably more than any other piece of cooking equipment, heavily rely on build quality to perform.
 A poorly built unit won’t retain heat and will leak oxygen – which will lead to inconsistent results at best.
-Most likely, you’ll end up with gross, dried out food.
+At worst, it will be impossible to properly cook your BBQ.

 So, any time you’re budget shopping take extra care to read through reviews and see what other people have to say.
 If a ton of people have bought a particular cost friendly smoker before and they all rave about it – odds are it’s well made.